LutherNavigator/manual/markdown/admin/control-panel.md

 ## User Status Change

 Although uncommon, it is possible that users need to change their status.
-An example of this would be a graduating seinor who needs to change their user status from "Student" to "Alum".
+An example of this would be a graduating senior who needs to change their user status from "Student" to "Alum".
 The user would request a status change via their profile and await admin approval.
 Admins can view the status change request and determine if the change would be appropriate.
 In either case, an email will be sent to the user who requested the change in status.
 Once again, admins will be prompted for a reason in the event that they deny the request.

 ## Account Suspension